 Students can combine elective courses and practical training module according to specific future career paths.
 For example, somebody who wants to work in an international organisation can pick an elective module in international relations and do an internship in an international organisation; somebody who wants to become an editor in a publishing house can pick an elective module in translation studies and do editing training.
 Graduates will be ready to continue their studies at PhD level in all languages of specialisation.

-The graduates will be competitive candidates for careers in professions that require excellent proficiency in foreign languages and cultural competence in state institutions, universities and research institutions, IT companies, museums, publishing houses cultural exchange organizations in Estonia and abroad.
+The graduates will be competitive candidates for careers in professions that require excellent proficiency in foreign languages and cultural competence in state institutions, universities and research institutions, IT companies, museums, publishing houses cultural exchange organisations in Estonia and abroad.

-Liesa, International Student Ambassador from the Netherlands
+Yulia, International Student Ambassador from Russia

 Contact International Student Ambassadors to ask about the student life in Tartu.